Supporting info (5) – we backfill reality

 Elsewhere, I have described that feelings are not stored as memories.
 A thought becomes a memory almost immediately, and the memory is added to and subtracted from, as thought and memory interact to create something, which will then become a memory till more interaction occurs.
 But if you feel something, that feeling is not stored, you remember an event and as recall happens, a new fresh feeling occurs, that may seem identical to the feeling you had before but it is new.
 Feelings are always new – even the unwelcome ones.
 We cannot store a feeling, only remember having a feeling.
 When we remember the feeling from our past we might have a fresh new feeling triggered by it, or, it remains just a thought with very little emotional charge.
 And we cannot force a feeling to happen either.
 If you try to find a stored feeling or create a new one, it is a memory that will arrive and as it does it may trigger a feeling but also significantly, it may not.
 More is said of feelings elsewhere but for here, I will just register that many feelings are triggered by events and many are not triggered by anything we can see.
-They are triggered by unconscious events and perhaps other more mysterious sources.
+They are triggered by unconscious events.
 It is these “Deeper” feelings that the brains tries to control as it descends into and ascends out of sleep.
 An aspect of this control, or a by-product of the material it works with, is a retrospective “sense” of time, imposed by the brain on fluid feelings already present.
 In other words, we do not actually join a dream already happening, the brain instantly makes one when confronted by feelings that are not under its control.
 This becomes more visible if we go in and out of dream-sleep rapidly, hence the exercise to facilitate this.
-If the brain can make a whole dream in an instant, that seems to have lasted hours, so it follows, there is a brain function that creates a sense of reality and it imposes that on the content happening.
+The brain can make a whole dream in an instant, that seems to have lasted hours, so it follows, there is a brain function that creates a sense of reality and it imposes that on the content happening.